shonfeder/dune.wiki-fork/Schedule-of-presentations.md

 - 13/10/2021: Andrey Mokhov will give a talk about some cool aspects of Memo's implementation, including the new faster cycle detection algorithm
 - 24/11/2021: All and Rudi Grinberg, Discussion: How can we dynamically add new targets?
 How can we gather the errors of dependencies of a target?
 - 24/11/2021: François Bobot, Discussion: The different steps of the parsing of Dune files ( Sub-dir, data-dirs, dune generated files).
-- 02/02/2022: François Bobot: `implicit_transitive_deps` past and possible futurs
-- 16/03/2022: Charlie Curtsinger and Daniel Barowy (authors of [LaForge](https://arxiv.org/abs/2108.12469)) will give a talk "Riker: Don't make, Make it so"

 (Idea of discussion?): What feature dune needs from the compiler (i.e https://github.com/ocaml/dune/wiki/OCamlFeatureRequest)